News & Media

 Join Us at Our Upcoming Meeting!

-After a brief business meeting, a program about Body 4 U will be presented, then lunch will be served .
+After a brief business meeting, a program will be presented.
+Lunch will then be served.

 Guests and potential new members are always welcome.
 Please come and attend a meeting and see what a delightful group you could be a part of!
 For information on club membership, please email us.